 The Trump Races to Weaken Environmental and Worker Protections, and Implement Other Last-Minute Policies Before Jan.
 20

 In its "lame duck" phase, before President-Elect Biden takes office, the Trump administration is rushing to approve dozens of eleventh-hour policy and regulatory changes.
 These are some of the most consequential and controversial among them:

 IN THIS TIME OF PANDEMIC PUBLIC HEALTH CRISIS, OUR NATURAL ENVIRONMENT IS UNDER ASSAULT

 With the "foxes guarding our hen house," the Trump Administration is taking advantage of reduced vigilance by public defenders of our natural environment to attack and weaken environmental protection regulations and programs.
 The following actions are among many that have occurred during the pandemic:

-> > The US EPA announced in late March that it would no longer be enforcing clean water and air pollution regulations during the 2020 pandemic crisis, leaving oversight of emissions to the discretion and self-monitoring of the same industries that produce the pollution.
+> > The US EPA announced in March 2020 that it would no longer be enforcing clean water and air pollution regulations during the pandemic crisis, leaving oversight of emissions to the discretion and self-monitoring of the same industries that produce the pollution.
 See the New York Times article about this.
 At a time when public health is threatened, we need pollution protections more than ever.
 Read More

 > > While our nation is in the grip of the COVID-19 public health emergency, the Trump Administration announced on March 31 its final rule rolling back the nation's clean car standards and dismissing decades of law under the Clean Air Act, which allows states to adopt stronger vehicular emissions pollution limits to protect the health of their residents.